Taariq-Faker/Taariq-Faker-ST10479271-IMAD-ASSIGNEMENT-2/README.md

 7. Layout Considerations
 •	Layout makes it easier for the users to navigate across the different screens

+## Github Utilization

+Used GitHub in order to upload my code and backup my project on a regular basis.
+As well as allow access to other users if they would like access to the code .This also allow me to access my code from any device and I will then be able to push the updates to GitHub in which it will then store in my repository.

+## Github Actions
+Used a workflow to test the code of the application once it is pushed to GitHub.
+If the test passes the code is then safe to merge.
+If it fails it will show error logs and not merge the files.

 ## Screenshots
 - Home Screen/Welcome Page